configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 ## What is a segment condition?

-A segment condition is a condition that is based on the evaluation of a segment.
+A segment condition is a condition that is based on the evaluation of a [segment](TODO).
 It is used to determine whether a targeting rule is a match or not for a specific user.

+A segment is a re-usable user condition that defines a user group based on any of their properties.

 ## How does it work?